Jacques Lacan: Phallus

 Feminist thinkers have both utilised and criticised Lacan's concepts of castration and the phallus.
 Feminists such as Avital Ronell, Jane Gallop, and Elizabeth Grosz, have interpreted Lacan's work as opening up new possibilities for feminist theory.

 Some feminists have argued that Lacan's phallocentric analysis provides a useful means of understanding gender biases and imposed roles, while others, most notably Luce Irigaray, accuse Lacan of maintaining the sexist tradition in psychoanalysis.
 For Irigaray, the phallus does not define a single axis of gender by its presence or absence; instead, gender has two positive poles.
 Like Irigaray, French philosopher Jacques Derrida, in criticizing Lacan's concept of castration, discusses the phallus in a chiasmus with the hymen, as both one and other.

 Three orders (plus one)

 Lacan considered psychic functions to occur within a universal matrix.
 The Real, Imaginary and Symbolic are properties of this matrix, which make up part of every psychic function.
-This is not analogous to Freud's concept of id, ego and superego since in Freud's model certain functions takes place within components of the psyche while Lacan thought that all three orders were part of every function.
+This is not analogous to Freud's concept of id, ego and superego since in Freud's model certain functions take place within components of the psyche while Lacan thought that all three orders were part of every function.
 Lacan refined the concept of the orders over decades, resulting in inconsistencies in his writings.
 He eventually added a fourth component, the sinthome.